cypienta/docs/docs/source/index.rst

 :doc:`dag/dags`: Overview of the pipeline.

-Open-Source Lambda Functions
+Open-Source Data Transformation Tasks
 ---------------

-:doc:`lambda/functions`: Overview of functioning of open-source lambda functions.
+:doc:`lambda/functions`: Overview of functioning of open-source data transformation tasks in Cypienta Pipeline.

 Test with CEF input format